 - F. Litigation Counsel will strike a balance between the efficiency that a more experienced lawyer at the firm brings to a given task and the advantages of having the task performed by a junior lawyer or a paralegal.
 Litigation Counsel will avoid a duplication of effort within the firm.
 The assignment of multiple partners or associates on a case requires prior discussion and agreement by the Commission's Legal Affairs Committee or Chief Counsel.
 To achieve the best efficiency and value, the roles and responsibilities of the law firm staff members should be clearly defined and appropriate to each individual's qualifications, level of experience, and billing rate.
 Litigation Counsel will delegate work to subordinates wherever possible to achieve efficiency and cost-effectiveness without compromising quality.
 Litigation Counsel will confer with the Commission's Legal Affairs Committee or Chief Counsel with respect to the roles and responsibilities of the proposed members of the defense team before that selection is finalized. - G. The Commission encourages and prefers the use of email as an alternative to the use of mail, fax, or other delivery services.
 Overnight mail, couriers, and other means of express mail delivery are to be avoided unless necessary and required. - H. The Contractor shall report in writing any resignation or dismissal of key personnel (if any) who are an essential part of the successful operation of this Agreement.
-This Agreement may be immediately terminated by CRC if CRC determines, at its sole discretion, that the Contractor's loss of key personnel will result in the Contractor's inability to meet its obligations under this Agreement. - I. The Contractor shall obtain CRC's written approval before retaining any consultant or expert witness to assist with any individual case assigned to Contractor. - J. The Chief Counsel, in consultation with the Legal Affairs Committee, will designate which Litigation Counsel firm is responsible for particular CRC litigation issues.
-The Contractor shall work collaboratively and cooperatively with all CRC-designated or contracted counsel, consultants, or other professional service providers should the need arise to efficiently assist the CRC in its litigation efforts.
+This Agreement may be immediately terminated by CRC if CRC determines, at its sole discretion, that the Contractor's loss of key personnel will result in the Contractor's inability to meet its obligations under this Agreement. - I. The Contractor shall obtain CRC's written approval before retaining any consultant or expert witness to assist with any individual case assigned to Contractor. - J. The Contractor shall work collaboratively and cooperatively with all CRC-designated or contracted counsel should the need arise to efficiently assist the CRC in its litigation efforts.